General covariance and dynamics with a Gauss law: Discussion

 \section{Discussion}

-Our main observation is the theory defined by (\ref{eq1}), and its unexpected canonical theory, with the missing Hamiltonian and diffeomorphism constraints.
-The theory may be viewed as an exactly solvable theory of $3$-geometries, classically and quantum mechanically.
+Our main observation is the theory defined by (\ref{act2}), and its unusual canonical version with missing Hamiltonian and diffeomorphism constraints---it is a theory of $3$-geometries with local degrees of freedom that is exactly solvable classically and quantum mechanically.